lox/bank-transaction-analyzer/README.md

 A: Categories are extracted using GPT-4.1 analysis of transaction descriptions and merchant information.

 ### Q: Is my transaction data secure?
-A: Yes, all data is stored locally in SQLite.
+A: Not really, all data is stored locally in SQLite, unencrypted.
 No data is sent to external services except for OpenAI API calls.

 ## License